2020 Employee Care Report: The Hidden Causes of Employee Turnover

 HOW TO ACT ON IT: Define a policy for disclosing a mental health condition

 When employees struggling with mental health issues see there is an established, transparent and fair policy for handling their situation, they are more likely to find the support needed to thrive in the workplace.
 Train and empower managers to not only know the policy, but to have these conversations with their people in a respectful, trusting and non-judgmental way.
 Too many employees suffer in silence with a mental health condition because they’re unsure how managers will receive it.

 To be effective, this policy must cover all the bases.
 Subtle discrimination toward mental health issues cannot be swept under the rug, so holding would-be discriminators accountable requires an entrenched culture of empowerment for mental health accommodations.
 Leadership must prioritize policy transparency so that everyone in the company follows suit.

-Committing to employee care
+CHAPTER 5 Committing to employee care

 As workplaces continue to ask more of their employees, employers need to reciprocate by providing care and fostering engagement.